JasperVanhaelen/Final-Work/README.md

 # 🌆 EcoRise City (Unity)

-Welcome to my **City Builder Game**, a Unity-based simulation where players grow and manage a thriving city.
+Welcome to my **City Builder Game**, a Unity-based simulation where players grow and manage a thriving city, with a focus on environmentally conscious choices.

 ---